 Let’s talk about all things birth control and acne so you can get the info that others may not have told you about.

 In this article, we'll focus on birth control methods that involve using hormones estrogen and progesterone commonly known as the birth control pill.
 While term birth control itself is defined to prevent pregnancy, hormonal birth control pills are often prescribed as a way to reduce acne among other medical reasons.

-The Birth control pill is one of the standard treatment options for patients with hormonal acne.
+The Birth control pill is one of the standard treatment options for people with hormonal acne.
 It is also possible that birth control pills can worsen your acne before it even gets better once you start taking birth control pills.

 Acne, as we know, is a skin condition triggered by excess oil production or sebum made by our hormonal glands.
 Along with our skin cells, our sebum clogs the pores, promoting bacterial growth which then contribute to acne.
-The sebum production is caused by a group of male sex hormones (testosterone) or androgens which stimulate the skin to produce such.
+The sebum production is caused by a group of male sex hormones (testosterone) or androgens which stimulate the skin to produce oils.

 Birth control pills are not just there for preventing pregnancy.
 They can also help ease painful period cramps, manage conditions like endometriosis, and clear up your skin.

 When it comes to acne, dermatologists have been using these birth control pills as means to treat acne in women – with only three pills being approved by the FDA for treating such skin conditions.
-Birth control pills are being used for treating acne and this method has been suggested for healthy women who also need contraception.
+Birth control pills are still being used by doctors for treating acne and this method has been suggested for healthy women who also need contraception.